 In January 2016, the Company raised net proceeds of approximately \$281.6 million from the sale of 10,344,827 shares of its common stock in a follow-on public offering.
 In connection with the January 2016 offering, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with 667, L.P., Baker Brothers Life Sciences, L.P. and 14159, L.P. (the "Baker Entities"), all of which are existing stockholders of the Company and are affiliated with two of its directors, Julian C. Baker and Dr. Stephen R. Biggar.
 Under the Registration Rights Agreement, the Company agreed that, if the Baker Entities demand that the Company register their shares of its common stock for resale under the Securities Act of 1933, as amended (the "Securities Act"), the Company would be obligated to effect such registration.
 The Company's registration obligations under the Registration Rights Agreement cover all shares of its common stock now held or later acquired by the Baker Entities (including approximately \$75.0 million, \$43.0 million, \$200.0 million, and \$62.5 million of shares that the Baker Entities purchased at the public offering price in the January 2016, August 2016, November 2018, and September 2019 offerings, respectively), will continue in effect for up to 10 years, and include the Company's obligation to facilitate certain underwritten public offerings of its common stock by the Baker Entities in the future.
-The Company has agreed to bear all expenses incurred by it in effecting any registration pursuant to the Registration Rights Agreement as well as the legal expenses of the Baker Entities of up to \$50,000 per underwritten public offering effected pursuant to the Registration Rights Agreement.
-On May 3, 2019, pursuant to the Registration Rights Agreement.
-On May 3, 2019, pursuant to the Registration Rights Agreement.
-On May 3, 2019, pursuant to the Registration Rights Agreement as of April 29, 2019.
+The Company has agreed to bear all expenses incurred by it in effecting any registration pursuant to the Registration Rights Agreement.
+On May 3, 2019, pursuant to the Registration Rights Agreement, the Company filed a registration statement covering all shares owned by the Baker Entities as of April 29, 2019.